 In the meantime, take your pastry out of the fridge.
 Once the apples are cooked, take the pan off the heat, and carefully cover the apples with the pastry making sure to tuck in the sides and fold over any remaining pastry.
 Prick the pastry a few times with a fork.

 Bake the tarte tatin for about 45-50 minutes.
-Leave to cool on a rack for at least ten minutes before turning it out on to a plate.
+Leave to cool on a rack for about ten minutes before turning it out on to a plate.
 To serve, place a plate on top of the pan, put on some oven gloves, and flip the whole thing over so that the tarte tatin ends up on your plate.
-Enjoy as is, with some crème fraîche or with some vanilla or cinnamon ice cream.
+Serve with crème fraîche or ice cream.